alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 If you are considering use of a standard that doesn’t meet our definition of an open standard, you’ll need to apply for an exemption.

-You’ll also need to apply for an exemption if you want to use an alternative standard to one that performs the same function if we’ve already selected compulsory standards for that purpose.
+You’ll also need to apply for an exemption if you want to use an alternative standard to one that performs the same function if we’ve already selected a compulsory standards profile for that purpose.

 ## Why we do this